EBITDA vs EBIT: Understanding the Key Metrics for Smarter Financial Decision

 What is EBITDA?

-• Comparing businesses within the same industry without worrying about tax structure or debt levels.
+• Comparing businesses within the same industry without worrying about tax structure or debt levels

-• Evaluating company’s cash flow potential.
+• Evaluating a company's cash flow potential

 How to Calculate EBITDA